Dannybl8ze/Dannybl8ze/README.md

 - 👋 Hi, I’m @Dannybl8ze
 - 👀 I’m interested in cryptocurrency and ICT
 - 🌱 A Blockchain technology certified
-- 📫 How to reach me https://instagram.com/dannybl8ze and on Twitter: https://twitter.com/SunnieSolar
+- 📫 How to reach me https://instagram.com/dannybl8ze and on Twitter: https://twitter.com/Favsuzie
+- AI, Data Management and Python developer
 <!---
 Dannybl8ze/Dannybl8ze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.